driessenslucas/researchproject/researchPaper.md

 ## Introduction

+The journey of developing autonomous vehicles using reinforcement learning (RL) techniques in virtual environments is marked by continuous learning and adaptation.
+This paper, originally intended to showcase successful implementation strategies, has evolved to also highlight the challenges and iterative nature of such projects.
+The focus remains on the sim2real transfer and the specific challenges encountered in the alignment of an autonomous RF-controlled car.

 #### Background on Reinforcement Learning (RL)

 Reinforcement Learning (RL) is a paradigm of machine learning where an agent learns to make decisions by interacting with its environment.
 In RL, the agent seeks to maximize cumulative rewards through a process of trial and error, guided by feedback from its actions.
 The fundamental elements of RL include the agent, environment, actions, states, and rewards.
 The RL process can be mathematically described using Markov Decision Processes (MDP) where: